 - Arrange for Drawings of the Project (i.e. blueprint):

-Then it is time to see the actual drawing or layout of the project on the paper.
+Then it is time to see the actual drawing or layout of the project on paper.
 This way the contractor can easily see what he is going to build and what will be the expectations of the client from him.
-This way he can also enlist all the required tools, wood panels and other necessary items for the project.
+This way he can also enlist all the required tools, wood panels, and other necessary items for the project.

 - Enlist the Materials Necessary for the Project:

 Once the project type is established, it is time to enlist all the necessary items that are important for the project.
 For example, the type of wood, number of wooden panels and lengths, glue packs, nails, nail guns, screws, finishing varnish, and most importantly, the number of carpenters necessary for the project.